hotrodorm/hotrod/hotrod-project/docs/docs-4/README.md

 HotRod is an open source ORM for Spring and Spring Boot geared towards high performance persistence for relational databases.

-The persistence layer can be generated with a minimal configuration and the CRUD functionality can quickly help to start prototyping an application.
+A persistence layer is generated with a minimal configuration to no configuration and the CRUD and LiveSQL functionalities can quickly help to start prototyping an application.

 Overview: